prathamesh-sonpatki/o11y-wiki/README.md

 ### PromQL

-PromQL is a query language used to retrieve and analyze metrics from Prometheus, a popular open-source monitoring system.
+PromQL is a query language that retrieves and analyzes metrics from Prometheus, a popular open-source monitoring system.
+It is like SQL but for time series data.
+A lot of other time series databases, such as [VictoriaMetrics](https://victoriametrics.com/), and [Levitate](https://last9.io/products/levitate/) are also PromQL compatible.

 ### Platform Engineering